ccn-ccn/MyNetworkSocial/README.md

 > - W4H NFTs represent **independent contractor agreements, not employment relationships.**
 > - All parties act as **separate entities, responsible for their own taxes and insurance** under applicable self-employment frameworks.
 > - The platform **automates payments and agreement tracking** but does not provide legal, tax, or employment advice.
-> - All off-chain deliverables should be **clearly referenced in the contract metadata and attached supplemental agreements.**
+> - All off-chain deliverables should be **clearly referenced in the contract metadata and attached agreements.**

 ---